Skip to main content

 3. Lodge the bond along with the required forms to your government agency where applicable.

-TIP ☝️ - Set up your Bond Account online in advance with your local authority so that there are no delays and you're ready when you find a tenant.
+TIP ☝️ - Set up your Bond Account online in advance with your local authority so that there are no delays and you're ready to lodge when you find a tenant.

 Bond accounts can sometimes take up to two weeks to set up after applying online with the state authority, so it’s a good idea to get registered as soon as possible.
 We recommend doing this immediately after setting up your property ad to avoid any delays later on.